reggi/is/README.md

 - Ping me on [twitter](http://twitter.com/trevor_landau) if I take too long to respond!
 That probably means I missed the alert/email.

 ## changlog
+#### 0.2.1
+- Added is.pos
+- Added is.neg
+- Added is.ternary
+- Added is.not, which inverses all boolean returning predicate methods

 #### 0.1.1
 - Added is.bool/boolean method